isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 ### List of Designated Airports for the following country

-At the moment the only entry/exit point for RGL travel between Singapore and the following countries, are:
+At the moment the only entry/exit point for RGL travel between Singapore and the following countries are:

 <table>
   <thead>